segment-boneyard/nightmare/Readme.md

     npm test

 ## API

+### Node versions

+Nightmare is intended to be run on NodeJS 5.x or higher.

 #### new Nightmare(options)
 Create a new instance that can navigate around the web.
 The available options are [documented here](https://github.com/atom/electron/blob/master/docs/api/browser-window.md#new-browserwindowoptions), along with the following nightmare-specific options.